smart-data-models/dataModel.Ports/BoatPlacesAvailable/doc/spec_FR.md

         addressRegion:
           description: 'Property.
 The region in which the locality is, and which is in the country.
 Model:''https://schema.org/addressRegion'''
           type: string
-        areaServed:
-          description: 'Property.
-The geographic area where a service or offered item is provided.
-Model:''https://schema.org/areaServed'''
-          type: string
         postOfficeBoxNumber:
           description: 'Property.
 The post office box number for PO box addresses.
 For example, 03578.
 Model:''https://schema.org/postOfficeBoxNumber'''
           type: string